-To summarise, the output impact of HEIs net of Welsh Assembly Government funding equals the output impact attributable to other funding sources OF^M_H in addition to the switching impact $BF(M_H-M_P)$.
+To summarise, the output impact of HEIs net of government funding equals the output impact attributable to other funding sources $OF^M_H$ in addition to the switching impact $BF(M_H-M_P)$ .

-To clarify, the impact of Welsh Assembly Government funding upon HEIs can be re-arranged into a 'generic' public expenditure impact and a 'net' impact.
-The output impacts of the HEIs sector are illustrated in these terms in the lower bar of Figure 5 below.
-As the diagram reveals, when the expenditure impact of HEIs is broken down according to the source of income, just under half of it can be classified as a generic public sector, leaving just over half of it as a net impact, that is not subject to the budget constraint of the Barnett funding received by the Welsh Aseembly.
+To clarify, the impact of government funding on HEIs can be re-arranged into a 'generic' public expenditure impact and a 'net' impact.
+The output impacts of the HEI sector are illustrated in these terms in the lower bar of Figure 5 below.
+As the diagram reveals, when the expenditure impact of HEIs is disaggregated according to the source of income, only 55% of it can be classified as a generic public sector, leaving 45% of it as a net impact, that is not dependent on public funding.

 Figure 5: Output impact of HEIs disaggregated by origin of final demand.
-Upper bar shows the components of the gross impact while the lower bar breaks the impact into a generic public sector impact and net impact by implementing expenditure switching, £m
+Upper bar shows the components of the gross impact while the lower bar breaks the impact into a generic public sector impact and net impact by implementing expenditure switching, £ million